Martinique: Pineapples

-Pineapples used to be an important part of agricultural production, but in 2005, according to IEDOM, they accounted for only 1% of agricultural production in value (2.5 million euros compared to 7.9 million in 2000).
+Pineapples used to be an important part of agricultural production.
+However, according to IEDOM, in 2005, they accounted for only 1% of agricultural production in value (€2.5 million compared to €7.9 million in 2000).

 Infrastructure

 Transport

 Martinique's main and only airport with commercial flights is Martinique Aimé Césaire International Airport.
 It serves flights to and from Europe, the Caribbean, Venezuela, the United States, and Canada.
 See List of airports in Martinique.

 Fort-de-France is the major harbour.
 The island has regular ferry service to Guadeloupe, Dominica and St. Lucia.
 There are also several local ferry companies that connect Fort-de-France with Pointe du Bout.

 The road network is extensive and well-maintained, with freeways in the area around Fort-de-France.
 Buses run frequently between the capital and St. Pierre.

 Roads

 In 2019, Martinique's road network consisted of 2,123 km: